 We have nothing to say about the injectivity of $\varrho_{p^r}^{d-1}$ in this paper (compare with \cite{Y1}).
 A key to the proof of Theorem \ref{thm:surj} is the non-degeneracy of a canonical pairing of finite $\Z/p^r\Z$-modules

-proved in \cite{Sat2}, Theorem 10.1.1.
-We explain an outline of the proof of Theorem \ref{thm:surj}, assuming that $k$ contains a primitive $p$-th root of unity.
+proved in \cite{Sat2} Theorem 10.1.1.
+We explain an outline of the proof of Theorem \ref{thm:surj}.
 Let $Y$, $U$, $A_x$ be as in Theorem \ref{thm0-2}.
 Let $\gfiber_0$ and $Y_0$ be the sets of all closed points on $\gfiber$ and $Y$, respectively, and let $\sp:\gfiber_0 \to Y_0$ be the specialization map of points.
 By the duality mentioned above, there is an isomorphism of finite groups

 where we put $M^*:=\Hom(M,\qz)$ for abelian group $M$.
 We will construct an injective map

 whose dual fits into a commutative diagram